cgsecurity/testdisk_documentation/livecd.rst

 Wait until the command completes.
 If you receive ``dd: invalid status flag: ‘progress’ error``, your dd version doesn't support ``status=progress`` option and you'll need to remove it (and you won't see writing progress).

+.. warning:: The :command:`dd` command is very powerful and can destroy any existing data on the specified device.
+   Make **absolutely sure** of the device name to write to and do not mistype the device name when using :command:`dd`!

 Linux (GNOME)
 -------------